northernpaws/rythm/README.md

-# Rythm
+# Catalina

 > ⚠️ This is still a large work-in-progress!
 A semi-working version (hardware and software) is estimated to be ready around March 2026.

-Rythm is an embedded-first Rust ecosystem for building music and audio processing devices, with a primary focus on ARM Cortex MCUs as the end-target.
+Catalina is an embedded-first Rust ecosystem for building music and audio processing devices, with a primary focus on ARM Cortex MCUs as the end-target.

 The ecosystem is comprised of:
  * A Rust crate providing a DSP and audio engine designed for embedded devices (heapless by default, small footprint).